apachecn/pytorch-doc-zh/docs/1.0/nn.md

  |
 | --- | --- |

-:param .. note:: `size_average` and `reduce` are in the process of being deprecated,: and in the meantime, specifying either of those two args will override `reduction`. :param .. note:: &lt;cite&gt;reduction=’mean’&lt;/cite&gt; doesn’t return the true kl divergence value, please use: &lt;cite&gt;reduction=’batchmean’&lt;/cite&gt; which aligns with KL math definition.
+:param .. note:: `size_average` and `reduce` are in the process of being deprecated,: and in the meantime, specifying either of those two args will override `reduction`. :param .. note:: `reduction=’mean’` doesn’t return the true kl divergence value, please use: `reduction=’batchmean’` which aligns with KL math definition.

 > In the next major release, ‘mean’ will be changed to be the same as ‘batchmean’.